Roswell incident: Majestic 12 hoax

 Majestic 12 was the purported organization behind faked government documents delivered anonymously to multiple ufologists in the 1980s.
 (Note: The MJ-12 organization is given several similar names.
 The Shandera document called it "Majestic-12 (Majic-12)".
-Pratt and Moore used "Majik 12" when working on their novel.
+Pratt and Moore used "Majik 12" while working on their novel.
 The earliest Bennewitz memo called it "MJ Twelve".
-Milton William Cooper called it "MAJESTY TWELVE".)
+Milton William Cooper called it "Majesty Twelve".)
 All individuals who received the fake documents were connected to Bill Moore.
 After the publication of The Roswell Incident, Richard C. Doty and other individuals presenting themselves as Air Force Intelligence Officers approached Moore.
 They used the unfulfilled promise of hard evidence of extraterrestrial retrievals to recruit Moore, who kept notes on other ufologists and intentionally spread misinformation within the UFO community.
 The earliest known reference to "MJ Twelve" comes from a 1981 document used in disinformation targeting Paul Bennewitz.
 In 1982, Bob Pratt worked with Doty and Moore on The Aquarius Project, an unpublished science fiction manuscript about the purported organization.
 Moore had initially planned to do a nonfiction book but lacked evidence.
 During a phone call about the manuscript, Moore explained to Pratt that his goal was to "get as much of the story out with as little fiction as possible."
 That same year, Moore, Friedman, and Jaime Shandera began work on a KPIX-TV UFO documentary, and Moore shared the original "MJ Twelve" memo mentioning Bennewitz.
-KPIX-TV contacted the Air Force, who noted many style and formatting errors; Moore admitted that he had typed and stamped the document as a facsimile.
+KPIX-TV contacted the Air Force, which noted many style and formatting errors; Moore admitted that he had typed and stamped the document as a facsimile.
 On December 11, 1984, Shandera received the first anonymous package containing photographs of Majestic-12 documents just after a phone call from Moore.
 The anonymously delivered documents detailed the creation of a likely fictitious Majestic 12 group formed to handle Roswell debris.